-Alarm Action to perfor m

-Send to EMS Normal Message Emphasis Message Send Changes
+Alarm Action to perfor Send to Screen Send to LOG m Send to EMS Action Message 🔽 Send Changes Send to EMAIL Normal Message Emphasis Message Action Message

-Action Message

 Email may be sent to either an individual address or a group.
 By default, only the first Alarm message is sent.
 The option "Send EMAIL when Alarm is Cleared" cause the Alarm clear to also be sent.